llsween95/neighborhood-app/README.md

 ## Overview

 _**Community Forum** is a neighborhood forum for news, events, services, and recommendations.
-Users can post text and images as well as like and comment user posts._
+Users can post text and images as well as like and comment on user posts._

 <br>